raveintospace/RickMortyTest/README.md

 -- Testing Framework: Used Testing instead of XCTest to enhance test readability and maintainability.

 -- Some subviews use basic property types (e.g., String, Int, etc.) instead of custom models (e.g., CardCharacter) to enhance reusability across different projects.

+-- Optional URL property type in models
+We want to ensure robust decodability of the entire object.
+By making "image: URL?" & "url: URL?", we prevent the JSONDecoder from throwing a fatal DecodingError when the API returns a null or an empty string ("").
+This allows the object to be created successfully even if the image / url data is missing or invalid.

+-- Optional URL property type in imageLoaders
+The component accepts URL? to directly manage the optionality inherited from the model.
+When imageUrl is passed as nil, Kingfisher automatically bypasses the network request phase and proceeds immediately to render the placeholder image.